POST DOCTORAL PROGRAM IN

 - Two full time dental assistants with expanded functions.

-- Two computer stations for clinical use of students/residents.
+- Four computer stations for clinical use of students/residents.

-- One computer station for clinical use of faculty members.
+- Two computer stations for clinical use of faculty members.

 Information on housing can be obtained at the Office of the Dean of Student Affairs at the Medical Sciences Campus telephone number (787) 758-2525 x 5209.